wikipathways/pvjs/README.md

 ```

 ## Setting dimensions
-In all usage methods, it is advisable to wrap the Pvjs diagram in a container with predefined with and heights.
+In all usage methods, it is advisable to wrap the Pvjs diagram in a container with predefined width and height.
 Pvjs will then fill this container.

 ```html